Mathématique: Chapter 52

 Heads turned.
 Gazes tracked him down the hall.

-But maybe it wasn’t the fatigue/cane combo.
-Maybe it was whatever was growing on the grapevine with his name on it.
-Whatever it was, it was a good bet that it was more suited to making vinegar than making wine.
+Whatever was growing on the grapevine had his name on it, and was probably more suited to making vinegar than making wine.
 But who the hell could tell, with Jackson working his goodnatured way into the heart of the damned place.
 Or, maybe, out of the heart of it.

-He avoided his new office on level eighteen and went to find Harriman, who could always be counted on for businesslike neutrality.
+He avoided his new office on Level 18 and went to find Harriman, who could be counted on for businesslike neutrality.
 The general’s aide was at his desk, rather than in the gateroom.
 When Young tapped on his doorframe, Harriman stood and fired off a salute that Young returned halfheartedly, in the style of Jack O’Neill.

-“And out of a holding cell,” Young said dryly.
+“And out of a holding cell,” Young replied.

 “That too,” Harriman said, deadpan.
 “What can I do for you, colonel?”

 “I’m looking for the LA defector.”
-Young shifted his weight to favor his left side.
+Young leaned into his cane.

 Harriman nodded.
-“Just a moment—I’ll find out where she’s quartered.”
-There was a brief flurry of keys.
-“Level sixteen.”
+“Just a moment, I’ll find out where she’s quartered.”
+There was a flurry of clicks.
+“Level 16.”

-“Sixteen,” Young said.
+“Level 16,” Young repeated.
 “In a holding cell?
 I thought she was on a Teal’c style reintegration program.”

 Young shrugged.
-“Fair enough, I guess,” he said, already feeling for her a little bit, against his better judgment and against his own bias.
+“Fair enough.”
+Already he felt for her, against his better judgment and against his own bias.
 “But who else is up there, Harriman?”

-“Ba’al,” Harriman said, the words landing like an apology.
-“A Ba’al clone and—Nerus.”
+“Ba’al,” Harriman said, the word landing like an apology.
+“A Ba’al clone and Nerus.”

-Young stood in the doorway, his expression neutral, regarding Harriman in silence until he said, “Yup.
+Young stood in the doorway, his expression neutral, eyeing Harriman in silence until he said, “Yup.
 Okay then.”

-The lockdown on level sixteen was about as depressing as Young had expected.
+The lockdown on Level 16 was as depressing as Young had expected.
 The defector was assigned to one of the nicer cells, meaning it had a desk and a bed and a lamp and bathroom with a closing door.
 Still, it wasn’t much to look at.
-No windows, no TV, and smack between two Goa’uld system lords.
+No windows, no TV, and smack between a Goa’uld System Lord and his former Underlord lackey.

-Young was sure it kept Nerus and Ba’al from trading too much escalating rhetoric, and probably left the security personnel with a bit less of a headache.
+Young was sure it kept Nerus and Ba’al from trading too much escalating rhetoric, and left base security with less of a headache.

 Still.

-The kid, and she was a kid—probably early twenties at the outside, maybe even still in her teens—looked miserable.
+The kid, and she was a kid—early twenties at the outside, maybe even still in her late teens—looked miserable.

 You’ll like her, Jackson had said.

-“I see you’re a colonel,” the Ba’al clone said archly, lounging against the back wall of his cell.
+“I see you’re a colonel,” the Ba’al clone said, arch and debonair and lounging against the back wall of his cell.
 “Pleased to make your acquaintance.
 I presume you’ve come to—”

 “None of your business,” Young said.

-“His name is Young,” Ba’al said, reading the name off his fatigues.
+“His name is Young,” Ba’al called to Nerus, reading the name off Young’s fatigues.

-“I’m fluent,” she replied, with only a trace of a Goa’uld accent.
+“I’m fluent,” she replied, with a trace of a native Goa’uld accent.

 “What’s your name?”